 There are loads of lovely things to do in Lunenburg, from exploring its harbor to eating at some of its fantastic restaurants to trying its amazing rum at Ironworks Distillery to visiting the cutest ever fishing village Blue Rocks – well, I wrote a whole post on things to do in Lunenburg so do check it out.

 Here I go again with another town rather than a city but New Brunswick needs to be covered in this post as it is such a beautiful region – there are so many fantastic things to do in New Brunswick and great boutique hotels.
 Lovely St Andrews, New Brunswick was founded in 1783 and is one of the best-preserved examples of colonial heritage in North America today.

-The town is designated one of Canada’s National Historic Districts and it is utterly charming.
-Plus it has a fantastic location on the Bay of Fundy which means it has some of the best whale watching in the world.
+The town is designated one of Canada’s National Historic Districts and is utterly charming.
+Plus, it has a fantastic location on the Bay of Fundy, which means it has some of the best whale watching in the world.
 Don’t miss Kingsbrae Gardens, driving the ocean’s floor nearby to Minister’s Island, eating ALOT of lobster, staying at the delightful Algonquin hotel and visiting the St Andrew’s Farmers Market.

 14. Charlottetown, Prince Edward Island

-Charlottetown is Prince Edward Island’s charming capital city.
+Charlottetown is Prince Edward Island’s charming capital city and a front runner for the prettiest city in Canada.
 Its charming Victorian era streets and harbour can be explored on foot.
 Do you remember the novels of Anne of Green Gables?
 They were set in nearby Cavendish which is on the north shore of Prince Edward Island.